Jim-JMCD/Bash-Test-File-creator/README.md

     od -N <bytes> -Ax -t x1z <file name>

 * Where \<bytes\> is the number to check from beginning of file.
-* Non-printable characters will be "dots"
+* Non-printable characters will appear as "dots"
-* For sparse files omit <bytes> as it not required.
+* For sparse files omit \<bytes\> as it not required.

-Validate printable character files - Distribution of printable characters:
+___Validate printable character distribution:___

     od -a <file name>  | cut -b 9- | tr " " \\n | egrep -v "^$" | sort | uniq -c
+_Output_
+* Column 1 : Character count
+* Column 2 : Character being counted.
+This column should only contain a single charcter, if not then file contents is binary data.

 ___Validate sparse fILes:___
-  * du -b <file name>      Shows disk usage in bytes.
+  * du -b \<file name\>    Shows disk usage in bytes.
   * du -b --apparent-size  Shows the size the user sees and used filesystem capacity calculations
   * ls -lsh                Shows disk usage at start of output, apparent size is in its usual place.